 INASP was commissioned by ACU to carry out a summative evaluation of PEBL, in order to identify the extent to which the project has achieved it's intended outcome of “Increased flexibility in East African Higher Education systems to expand capacity to meet increasing graduate learning demands without eroding quality”.

-The evaluation covers the period comprising September 2017 to April 2021, and the lessons from the evaluation will help inform similar projects and/or scaling up in the future.
-It focuses on Kenya, Rwanda, Tanzania and Uganda, and considers project effectiveness, changes on institutionalisation of policies and practices, changes to capacity building, quality of blended learning, sustainability, vale-for-money, and overall lessons learned.
+The evaluation covered the period comprising September 2017 to April 2021, and the lessons from the evaluation will help inform similar projects and/or scaling up in the future.
+It focused on Kenya, Rwanda, Tanzania and Uganda, and considers project effectiveness, changes on institutionalisation of policies and practices, changes to capacity building, quality of blended learning, sustainability, vale-for-money, and overall lessons learned.

 - Highly participatory, involving a wide range of project stakeholders to co-analyse the evidence and co-produce the final conclusions and recommendations.
 Involving all stakeholders makes it much more likely that the results will be used.